 \end{figure}

-In order to develop the logic program and algorithm program on a uniform platform, we package the algorithm into graphical component that is multi-language-supporting. \textcolor{red}{ In technical implementation, the formal description is crucial for compiling the graphical component to instruction list.
-Hence, The component is described as a 6-tuple:$\{Name,ID,PI,RI,PT,SF\}$.} Here, \textbf{Name} is the name of component used to describe the function; \textbf{ID} is the unique identifier of the component in the graphical program; \textbf{PI} is a collection of service interfaces, including output data interfaces, right serial connection, downwards parallel connection, and some auxiliary interfaces; \textbf{RI} is a collection of requirement interfaces, including input data interfaces, left serial connection, upwards parallel connection, and some auxiliary interfaces; \textbf{PT} is an attribute collection of the component, including position, size, comment, etc.; and \textbf{SF} is the function description explained by specific text, formula ,or frame template.
+In order to develop the logic program and algorithm program on a uniform platform, we package the algorithm into graphical component that is multi-language-supporting. \textcolor{red}{ In technical implementation, the formal description is crucial for compiling the graphical component of the instruction list.
+Hence, the component is described as a 6-tuple:$\{Name,ID,PI,RI,PT,SF\}$.} Here, \textbf{Name} is the name of component used to describe the function; \textbf{ID} is the unique identifier of the component in the graphical program; \textbf{PI} is a collection of service interfaces, including output data interfaces, right serial connection, downwards parallel connection, and some auxiliary interfaces; \textbf{RI} is a collection of requirement interfaces, including input data interfaces, left serial connection, upwards parallel connection, and some auxiliary interfaces; \textbf{PT} is an attribute collection of the component, including position, size, comment, etc.; and \textbf{SF} is the function description explained by specific text, formula ,or frame template.
 The basic graphical components are divided into contact components, functional block components, coil components, cross-line vertical components, change lines, comments, etc. The multi-language component, in particular, includes the development language, the supported compiler, and the executing processor.

 Figure \ref{fig:Component} illustrates two component designs: a single component and a component with input and output.
 The single component has function name, left series, right series, upwards parallel, and downwards parallel.
 The component with input and output contains function name, left series, right series, upwards parallel, downwards parallel, parameter address, parameter number, data address, and data number.